dchouffani/megr2156-portfolio/docs/assignments/A03/index.md

 <img width="488" height="200" alt="Screenshot 2026-09-06 232733" src="https://github.com/user-attachments/assets/de638ea0-7baa-4e0a-b5c8-4fe763c61a06" />

-I calculated the percent difference between the given axial deflection and the FEA axial deflection.
+I calculated the percent difference between the given axial deflection and the FEA axial deflection to see how close the FEA result was to the calculated result.
 The result of 0.0778% is almost negligible.

 **Pin Hole Stress Concentration, Peak Stress, and Safety Factor**